-Japan's exports rose in the year to August at less than half the pace expected as a global economic slowdown, a strong currency and Europe's sovereign debt crisis put Japan's own recovery increasingly in doubt.
+Japan's exports rose in the year to August at less than half the pace expected as a global economic slowdown, a strong currency and Europe's sovereign debt crisis put the country's own recovery increasingly in doubt.

-The data is likely to provide little comfort as Japan's newly formed government tries to kick-start spending on reconstruction from the March 11 earthquake and tsunami to prevent a strong yen and waning global demand from snuffing out a rebound after the disaster.
+The data are likely to provide little comfort as the country's newly formed government tries to kickstart reconstruction spending to prevent a strong yen and waning global demand from snuffing out a rebound after a massive natural disaster in March.

-Weak exports are also an ominous sign as the Federal Reserve could inch toward easing U.S. monetary policy, which could potentially push the yen even higher versus the dollar and worsen trade conditions for Japanese exporters.
+Weak exports are also an ominous sign as the U.S. Federal Reserve could inch toward easing policy, which could potentially push the yen even higher versus the dollar and worsen Japan's terms of trade.

-The impact of a slowing in the global economy is starting to become visible in Japan's export figures, said Takeshi Minami, chief economist at Norinchukin Research Institute.
+The impact of the slowing global economy is starting to become visible in Japan's export figures, said Takeshi Minami, chief economist at Norinchukin Research Institute.

-In the coming months exports may go back to posting year-on-year declines, meaning the economy will have no sufficient support factor unless the government quickly implements reconstruction spending.
+In coming months, exports may go back to posting year-on-year declines, meaning the economy will have no sufficient support factor unless the government quickly implements reconstruction spending.

 Exports rose 2.8 percent in August from a year earlier, much less than a median forecast for an 8.0 percent annual increase, Ministry of Finance data showed on Wednesday.

 The gain was due to increased shipments of autos, metal processing equipment and ships.

 Compared to the previous month, exports rose 0.3 percent on a seasonally adjusted basis.